gopichandblr02/python_qns/general_basics.md

 1. Each node contains data
 2. Each node can have 0, 1, or 2 children
 3. The topmost node is called the root
+4. An edge in a binary tree is the link or connection between a parent node and its child node

 ```
          10